debojjalb/debojjalb.github.io/_pages/publications.md

 2. **Bagchi, D.**, Agarwal, P., Rambha T., and Pandey V. (2022).
 A Local Search Heuristic for Bi-Criterion Steiner Traveling Salesman Problem.
 In __The Institute for Operations Research and the Management Sciences Annual Meeting, Indianapolis, USA (INFORMS 2022)__.

 1. **Bagchi, D.**, Agarwal, P., Rambha T., and Pandey V. (2022).
 A Local Search Heuristic for Bi-Criterion Steiner Traveling Salesman Problem.
 In __Transportation Research Board Annual Meeting, Washington, USA (TRB 2022)__.

+## Work in Progress

+- **Bagchi, D.**, Bathgate, K., and Boyles S. D. (2024).
+A queuing-theory-based operating capacity model for multimodal port operations

+- Bathgate, K., **Bagchi, D.**, and Boyles S. D. (2024).
+Use of AIS data to characterize vessel mix in Houston port operations for simulation

 ## Course Project Reports / Proposals